coderstimes/out-of-stock-message-woocommerce/README.md

 Requires at least: 4.9 or higher
 Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Woocommerce out of stock custom message is an official plugin maintained by the Coderstime team that adds an extra feature on the “woocommerce inventory settings” option on the woocommerce.
+Out of Stock Message for WooCommerce is an official plugin maintained by the Coderstime that add an extra feature on the “woocommerce inventory settings” option on the woocommerce.

 == Description ==
 Woocommerce out of stock custom message is an official Coderstime plugin, and will be fully supported and maintained until at least 2022, or as long as is necessary.